 Kathryn Cárdenas, Program Assistant, Global Initiatives Group (New York)

 Kathryn is the Asia-based resource and coordinator, and works with the Global Initiatives Group at the Asia Society New York headquarters.
 She manages all online initiatives as well as integrated marketing and communications strategies for various programs such as the Asia 21 Young Leaders, Diversity Leadership, and Women Leaders of New Asia.
 Based in Manila, she is the focal person of the entire Asia 21 network in the region, and manages relations, facilitates collaborations, oversees public service projects in Asia, and mobilizes the local Philippine chapter.
 Prior to that Kathryn served as Marketing Officer at Ayala Museum, and as account executive at an advertising firm in the Philippines.
 Kathryn has a BA in European Studies with special concentration in International Business Management from the Ateneo de Manila University, and a diploma in art from the Florence Academy of Art.
 Kathryn is also a classical artist, and lived and taught English in Italy for 4 years.

-Monica is the Executive Assistant at Asia Society Philippine Foundation, Inc. Her position’s principal function is to work directly with the Executive Director and Program Officers in the development and implementation of programs and activities of the center.
+Monica is the membership officer at Asia Society Philippine Foundation, Inc. Her position’s principal function is to work directly with the Executive Director and Program Officers in the development and implementation of programs and activities of the center.
 She graduated from Ateneo de Manila University with a bachelor’s degree on European Studies with a specialization on International Relations.
 She also minored in Hispanic Studies and Development Management.
 She is interested to pursue a long-term career in Development, International Relations, and International and Multilateral Non-Government Organizations.